 SF Railway Museum

-This petit and free museum is located right on the Embarcadero near the Ferry Building, and really, there is only one proper to get there: hop aboard any of the historic F Market streetcars (they pick up all along Market Street or along the Embarcadero).
+This compact and free museum is located right on the Embarcadero near the Ferry Building, and really, there is only one proper way to get there: hop aboard any of the historic F Market streetcars (they pick up all along Market Street or along the Embarcadero).
 The antique street cars, which have been collected from various cities around the world and restored, will drop you literally at the museum doors when you exit at the Steuart St. stop.
-The museum features a full-sized exact replica of the motorman’s platform of a 1911 San Francisco streetcar, where kids of all ages can experience what it was like to be at the controls.
-You’ll also find historic artifacts, illustrative and informative displays, rarely seen archival photography, and audio-visual exhibits that use 21st century technology to bring rail transit in the 19th and 20th centuries to life.
+Inside, visitors can get a real feel for what it was like to drive a streetcar, by taking controls of a 1911 San Francisco streetcar.
+You’ll also find historic artifacts, illustrative and informative displays, and rarely seen archival photography.
+This is a great place to stock up on a variety of railroad-themed gifts and souvenirs.
+Good to know: the museum is closed on Mondays.

 77 Steuart St.